Fog collection

-Fog collection is the harvesting of water from fog using large pieces of vertical mesh netting to induce the fog-droplets to flow down towards a trough below.
+Fog collection, also known as fog harvesting, is the harvesting of water from fog using large pieces of vertical mesh netting to induce the fog-droplets to flow down towards a trough below.
 The setup is known as a fog fence, fog collector or fog net.
 Through condensation, atmospheric water vapour from the air condenses on cold surfaces into droplets of liquid water known as dew.
 The phenomenon is most observable on thin, flat, exposed objects including plant leaves and blades of grass.
 As the exposed surface cools by radiating its heat to the sky, atmospheric moisture condenses at a rate greater than that of which it can evaporate, resulting in the formation of water droplets.

 Water condenses onto the array of parallel wires and collects at the bottom of the net.
 This requires no external energy and is facilitated naturally through temperature fluctuation, making it attractive for deployment in less developed areas.
 The term 'fog fence' comes from its long rectangular shape resembling a fence, but fog collectors are not confined just to this structural style.
 The efficiency of the fog collector is based on the net material, the size of the holes and filament, and chemical coating.
 Fog collectors can harvest from 2% up to 10% of the moisture in the air, depending on their efficiency.
 An ideal location is a high altitude arid area near cold offshore currents, where fog is common, and therefore, the fog collector can produce the highest yield.

 Historical origin

 The organized collection of dew or condensation through natural or assisted processes is an ancient practice, from the small-scale drinking of pools of condensation collected in plant stems (still practiced today by survivalists), to large-scale natural irrigation without rain falling, such as in the Atacama and Namib deserts.
 The first man-made fog collectors stretch back as far as the Inca Empire, where buckets were placed under trees to take advantage of condensation.

 Several man-made devices such as antique stone piles in Ukraine, medieval dew ponds in southern England and volcanic stone covers on the fields of Lanzarote have all been thought to be possible dew-catching devices.

 One of the first recorded projects of fog collection was in 1969 in South Africa as a water source for an air force base.
-The structure consisted of two fences each 100m2.
-Between the two, 11 litres of water was produced on average per day over the 14 month study, which is 0.05 litres of water for every square meter.
+The structure consisted of two fences each 100m2 (1000 sq. ft.).
+Between the two, 11 litres (2½ gallons) of water was produced on average per day over the 14-month study, which is 110 ml of water for every square meter (⅓ fl. oz. per sq. ft.).
 The next large study was performed by the National Catholic University of Chile and the International Development Research Centre in Canada in 1987.
-One hundred 48m2 fog fences were assembled in northern Italy.
-The project was able to yield on average 0.5 litre of water for every square meter, or 33L for each of the 300 villagers, each day.
+One hundred 48m2 (520 sq. ft.) fog fences were assembled in northern Italy.
+The project was able to yield on average 0.5 litre of water for every square meter (1½ fl. oz. per sq. ft), or 33L (8 gallons) for each of the 300 villagers, each day.